N. Scott Momaday, Pulitzer Prize winner and giant of Native American literature, dead at 89

 In 2007, President George W. Bush presented Momaday with a National Medal of Arts "for his writings and his work that celebrate and preserve Native American art and oral tradition."
 Besides his Pulitzer, his honors included an Academy of American Poets prize and, in 2019, the Dayton Literary Peace Prize.

-Momaday was married twice, most recently to Regina Heitzer.
+Momaday was married three times, most recently to Barbara Glenn, who died in 2008.
 He had four daughters, one of whom, Cael, died in 2017.

 After spending his teens in New Mexico, he studied political science at the University of Mexico and received a master's and Ph.D. in English from Stanford.
 Momaday began as a poet, his favorite art form, and the publication of "House Made of Dawn" was an unintentional result of his early reputation.
 Editor Fran McCullough, of what is now HarperCollins, had met Momaday at Stanford and several years later contacted him and asked whether he would like to submit a book of poems.

-Note: This story has been updated to correct that Momaday was a member of the Kiowa Tribe.